-The Parks and Wildlife Service is working to develop a fire management plan for the Tasmanian Wilderness World Heritage Area as required by the 2016 Tasmanian Wilderness World Heritage Area Management Plan.
+The Parks and Wildlife Service has finalised a fire management plan for the Tasmanian Wilderness World Heritage Area.

-The development of the plan was also a recommendation of the Tasmanian Wilderness World Heritage Area Bushfire and Climate Change Research Project (Recommendation 1).
+The development of the fire management plan was a recommendation in the Tasmanian Wilderness World Heritage Area Management Plan (2016) and the Tasmanian Wilderness World Heritage Area Bushfire and Climate Change Research Project.

-The TWWHA Fire Management Plan will provide a strategic and comprehensive management framework for guiding fire management and mitigating bushfire risk into the future.
+The TWWHA Fire Management Plan provides a strategic and comprehensive management framework for guiding fire management and mitigating bushfire risk into the future.

 - Development of draft background papers.